japa/japa.dev/content/runner/plugins/api-client.md

 ```

 ## Request API
 Following are the available methods on the request class.
-You can get an instance of the request class by the HTTP request methods on the client object.
+You can get an instance of the request class by calling the HTTP request methods on the client object.
 For example:

 ```ts
 const request = client.get('/')